Preventing overtourism in the Riviera Maya

 What can be a solution?

 Since some places charge for beach access here is one possible solution.
-For example visits to archeological sites in Mexico are free to residents on Sundays and at a discount other days.
+For example, visits to archeological sites in Mexico are free to residents on Sundays and at a discount other day.
 Sunday just happens to be when most people have off from work.
 Free or discounted access to locals for cultural and natural parks can make it fair between tourist and locals.

 Preserving access to beaches and improving transportation options will help relive parking and space issues at the beach.